phreeza/manuscript_axon_potentials/doc/manuscript.md

 $v\sigma_{\text{pulse}}$ and $v\sigma_{\text{spike}}$ when they are of the form
 $w_1^2=w_2^2+w_3^2$, where $w_1$ is the largest of the three terms, while $w_2$ and $w_3$ are the other two terms, regardless of order.
-The dipole moment is thus maximal when the widths of the pulses agree.
+The dipole moment is thus maximal when the widths of the spike, pulse and terminal zone agree.
 In particular, if $\sigma_n$ (the width of the terminal zone) is the widest, then the dipole moment is maximal if $\sigma_n$ is equal to the spatial width of the overall activity in the axons, which is $v\sqrt{\sigma_{\text{spike}}^2+\sigma_{\text{pulse}}^2}$.